How To Toughen Fingertips For Guitar Playing?

 6. Have Dry Fingers

 Don’t play the guitar while your fingers are wet.
 Wet fingers will sore up and cut more easily.
 This rule goes even if you have some amount of callus on your fingertips.
-Water will cause your calluses to soften up and make them useless.
-So when you are going to start playing after washing your hands or dipped in water, wait until your hands are dry enough to play.
+Calluses will soften up after being immersed in water while doing things like washing dishes, swimming, and bathing, or right after you have applied hand lotion.

 7. Use Rubbing Alcohol

-Famous guitarist Eric Clapton shared his technique of using rubbing (isopropyl) alcohol for toughening up fingertips.
-To toughen your fingers, just dip a cotton ball or bud into the rubbing alcohol and polish a small amount over your fingertips 3-4 times a day for one or two weeks.
+Famous guitarist Eric Clapton shared his technique of using rubbing alcohol (isopropyl) for toughening up fingertips.
+To toughen your fingers, just dip a cotton ball or bud into the rubbing alcohol or use alcohol wipes and polish a small amount over your fingertips 3-4 times a day for one or two weeks.

 8. Practice Every Day